-Mayor Pro Tem Corey Calaycay is serving his second term on the Claremont City Council (Mar.
-2009 - Mar.
-2013).
+Mayor Pro Tem Corey Calaycay is serving his third term on the Claremont City Council (Mar.
+2013 - Mar.
+2017).
 He served a one-year term as Mayor of Claremont from March 2009 - March 2010.

 Corey was born in Chicago.
 Not long thereafter, his family moved to Claremont where he has resided for the past forty years.
 He is a parishioner of Our Lady of the Assumption Catholic Church.
 He attended the United Church of Christ Pre-School, Foothill Country Day School, and Webb School of California.
 He went on to Loyola Marymount University in Los Angeles, receiving a degree in Business Administration in 1992.